Who is Lena Waithe? Unless you’ve been living under a rock, chances are you’ve heard of this ultra-talented writer, actress, producer, and director.

 Lena Waithe is a significant activist in the LGBTQ community.
 Her activism was awarded when she was given the GLAAD Media Award.
 She was honored for bringing more LGBTQ representation in television and film.

-10. Lena Recently Married Longtime Girlfriend Alana Mayo
+10. Lena Married (and Divorced) Longtime Girlfriend Alana Mayo

 Did this Hollywood couple have an elaborate wedding?
 Nope.
 They reportedly got married in front of Harvey Milk’s bust.
 Way to keep it simple, while simultaneously celebrating the storied history of LGBTQ+ rights and the struggle for marriage equality.